The fraction and kinematics of broad absorption line quasars across cosmic time: Discussion

 By investigating the dependence of the BAL fraction on quasar nuclear properties, we can safely exclude that the large difference between the BAL fraction at $z\lesssim4.5$ and $z\sim6$ is due to differences in quasar luminosity and accretion rate.
 Instead, the higher BAL fraction at $z\sim6$ can be explained either with wider angle outflows or as a result of longer blow-out phases of BH-driven outflows compared with $z\lesssim4.5$ \citep{Bischetti22}.
-A redshift evolution of the BAL geometry is indeed suggested by the fact that the velocity range spanned by the BAL troughs, as traced by \wmax, increases with redshift \citep{Murray98, Elvis00, Hall02}.
-Although linking \wmax\ to the velocity dispersion of the outflowing gas is not straightforward, as we mostly observe blends of outflowing gas components \citep[e.g.][]{Borguet13}, the increase of \wmax\ may be interpreted as stronger turbulence in the higher redshift BAL outflows.
+A redshift evolution of the BAL geometry is indeed suggested by the increase with redshift of the velocity range spanned by the BAL troughs, as traced by \wmax \citep{Murray98, Elvis00, Hall02}.
+Although the link of \wmax\ to the velocity dispersion of the outflowing gas is not straightforward, as we mostly observe blends of outflowing components \citep[e.g.][]{Borguet13}, the increase of \wmax\ may be interpreted as stronger turbulence in the higher redshift BAL outflows.
 In a scenario of Chaotic Cold Accretion (CCA), gas turbulence on scales similar to those of BALs \citep[$\sim$100 pc,][]{Arav18} is linked to the condensation and funnelling of the cold gas phase toward the BH, higher turbulence implying stronger inflows and, in turn, triggering more efficient phases of BH feedback \citep{Gaspari20}.

-We also find that the BAL velocity (either \vmax\ and \vmin) typically increases with redshift, suggesting that BAL outflows in the high-z Universe might be more easily accelerated than at later cosmic epochs.
-A viable explanation might be linked to the presence of dust mixed with the ionised gas in the BAL clouds, which would significantly increase the radiation boost efficiency \citep{Ishibashi17, Costa18} and therefore accelerate the BAL outflows to the observed extreme \vmax$\sim20,000-50,000$ \kms.
-Peculiar dust properties in the $5.8<z<6.6$ BAL quasar sample have been indeed suggested by \cite{Bischetti22}, who found that BAL quasars are systematically redder than non-BAL quasars.
-At later cosmic epochs, although BAL quasars are known to show relatively redder UV colours \citep[][]{Reichard03, Trump06, Gibson09}, no strong difference in the optical colours of BAL and non-BAL quasars is typically observed, at least in optically-bright sources \citep{Dai08, Bischetti22}.
+We find that the BAL velocity (either \vmax\ and \vmin) typically increases with redshift, suggesting that BAL outflows in the high-z Universe might be more easily accelerated to very high velocity than at later cosmic epochs.
+A viable explanation might be the presence of dust mixed with the ionised gas in the BAL clouds, which would significantly increase the radiation boost efficiency \citep{Ishibashi17, Costa18} and accelerate the BAL outflows to the observed extreme \vmax$\sim20,000-50,000$ \kms\ \citep{Bischetti22}.
+At later cosmic epochs, although BAL quasars are known to show relatively redder UV colours \citep[][]{Reichard03, Trump06, Gibson09}, no strong difference in the optical colours of BAL and non-BAL quasars is typically observed, at least in optically-bright sources \citep[e.g.][]{Dai08}.